l-Luna/CyclicCompiler/README.md

 There is no proper spec or grammar for Cyclic yet; it's still changing, as important parts of the language get implemented.
 The existing grammar is fairly messy in its current state.

 This uses ANTLR4 to parse source files, SnakeYAML to parse project YAML files, and ASM to read and write class files.

+The standard library is itself a Cyclic project, and contains annotations and methods used at runtime by Cyclic code.